textkernel/tx-dotnet/README.md

 SearchResponse searchResponse = await client.Search(indexesToSearch, searchQuery);
 ```
-To generate a Matching UI session with the above Search query, you simply need to call the `UI(...)` extension method on the `SovrenClient` object, pass in any UI settings, and then make the same call as above:
+To generate a Matching UI session with the above Search query, you simply need to call the `UI(...)` extension method on the `TxClient` object, pass in any UI settings, and then make the same call as above:
 ```c#
 MatchUISettings uiSettings = ...;
 GenerateUIResponse uiResponse = await client.UI(uiSettings).Search(indexesToSearch, searchQuery);
 ```
-For every relevant method in the `SovrenClient`, you can create a Matching UI session for that query by doing the same as above.
+For every relevant method in the `TxClient`, you can create a Matching UI session for that query by doing the same as above.

 [examples]: https://github.com/sovren/sovren-dotnet/tree/master/examples
 [portal]: https://portal.sovren.com